CharlesGodwin/pymagnum/README.md

 Packets:45 in 1.10 seconds
 </pre>
-If nothing happens or you get a lot of UNKNOWN try reversing your two wires and repeating the test.
-If that fails contact the author
+If nothing happens or you get a lot of UNKNOWN lines, try reversing the two wires on your setup and repeating the test.
+If that fails contact the author.

 ## Available Tools
 Tools will be added as they are developed.
-Tools are implemented as Python moduels and can be invloked with this generalized command:
+Tools are implemented as Python modules and can be invoked with this generalized command:
 `python3 -m magnum.tools.<tool name> --help`
 Currently the tools avaiable are: